liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 mischief.

-Although Musica was unexpectedly walking a dangerous tightrope, he did not notice that the scale of danger were tipping in Roswaal's favor and continued.
+Although Musica was unexpectedly walking a dangerous tightrope, he did not notice that the scale of danger was tipping in Roswaal's favor and continued.

 Musica: \[This is the major event shakin' up the country.
 Do ya have a